tvpsh2020/nexmo-developer/_partials/stitch/guides/calling-users/javascript.md

 ### 1.4 - Add Call functionality

 With these first parts we're listening `member:call` events on the application.
 Now let's see how to trigger those type of events, by making a call.
 Let's add an event listener for `callForm` inside the `setupUserEvents()` method.
 We'll take a list of user names from the input and pass those to the `call()` method on the Application object.
+The `call()` method wraps the creation of a conversation, adding users to it and finally the audio enabling and disabling for you.
+At the same time it also generates a Call object.

 ```javascript
 setupUserEvents() {